G-Research/fasttrackml/benchmarks/README.md

 You run tests on any of these platforms in isolation for example:

-1. To test FastTrack ML postgres in isolation:
+1. To test FastTrackML postgres in isolation:

 ```bash
 docker-compose up logging_test_fasttrack_postgres